finneywhat/independentProject-Week2/README.md

 ## Description

 This is a webpage designed to help prospective Epicodus students determine which programming track is best suited to their interests and career goals.
-The suggestions will be based on the users input to several questions.
+The suggestions will be based on the user's input to several questions.

 ## Setup/Installation Requirements